Gurdev13/JS-tutorial/README.md

 # JAVASCRIPT

 ## Basics
-- Javascript is very liberal in what it allows (very less error throwing)
+- Javascript is very liberal (very less error throwing)
 - it is used to make webpages interactive
 - ***NodeJs***  In order to use javascript outside the browser
 - ***Raplit*** Web application for writing Javascript and many other languages online